-1. Connect a fully charged battery pack to the BL-2s.

-2. Turn on the transmitter (with the throttle at neutral).

-3. Press and hold the EZ-Set button (A).
-The LED will first

-- 5. When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - When the LED blinks GREEN ONCE, programming is complete.
+- 1. Connect a fully charged battery pack to the BL-2s. - 2.
+Turn on the transmitter (with the throttle at neutral). - 3.
+Press and hold the EZ-Set button (A).
+The LED will first turn green and then red.
+Release the EZ-Set button. - 4.
+When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 5.
+When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 6.
+When the LED blinks GREEN ONCE, programming is complete.
 The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the BL-2s is on and at neutral (D).